 Comparison of OCPP 2.0 and OCPP 1.6 for EV Charging Networks

 Trends within the EV sector and the energy market drive changes to charging point backends’ standards and requirements.
-Software systems are increasing their levels of security, flexibility, functionality, and interoperability.
+Software systems are increasing their security, flexibility, functionality, and interoperability levels.
 ISO 15118 is one such innovation, describing the communication protocols between charging points and EVs.